Lillian Wald: Community outreach and advocacy

 Wald also taught women how to cook and sew, provided recreational activities for families, and was involved in the labor movement.
 Out of her concern for women's working conditions, she helped to found the Women's Trade Union League in 1903 and later served as a member of the executive committee of the New York City League.
 In 1910, Wald and several colleagues went on a six-month tour of Hawaii, Japan, China, and Russia, a trip that increased her involvement in worldwide humanitarian issues.

 In 1915, Wald founded the Henry Street Neighborhood Playhouse.
 She was an early leader of the Child Labor Committee, which became the National Child Labor Committee (NCLC).
 The group lobbied for federal child labor laws and promoted childhood education.
-In the 1920s, the organization proposed an amendment to the U.S. constitution that would have banned child labor.
-In the 1920s, Wald was a vocal proponent of the social welfare initiatives of New York Governor Al Smith, and in 1928 she actively supported Smith's presidential campaign.
+In the 1920s, the organization proposed an amendment to the U.S. Constitution that would have banned child labor.
+In the 1920s, Wald was a vocal proponent of the social welfare initiatives of New York Governor Al Smith, and in 1928, she actively supported Smith's presidential campaign.

 Wald was also concerned about the treatment of African Americans.
 As a civil rights activist, she insisted that all Henry Street classes be racially integrated.
 In 1909, she became a founding member of the National Association for the Advancement of Colored People (NAACP).
 The organization's first major public conference opened at the Henry Street Settlement.

-Wald organized New York City campaigns for suffrage, marched to protest the entry of the United States into World War I, joined the Woman's Peace Party and helped to establish the Women's International League for Peace and Freedom.
-In 1915 she was elected president of the newly formed American Union Against Militarism (AUAM).
-She remained involved with the AUAM's daughter organizations, the Foreign Policy Organization and the American Civil Liberties Union, after the United States joined the war.
+Wald organized New York City campaigns for suffrage, marched to protest the entry of the United States into World War I, joined the Woman's Peace Party, and helped to establish the Women's International League for Peace and Freedom.
+In 1915, she was elected president of the newly formed American Union Against Militarism (AUAM).
+She remained involved with the AUAM's daughter organizations, the Foreign Policy Organization, and the American Civil Liberties Union after the United States joined the war.

 Personal life

 Wald never married.
 She maintained her closest relationships and attachments with women.
 Correspondence reveals that Wald felt closest to at least two of her companions, homemaking author Mabel Hyde Kittredge and lawyer and theater manager Helen Arthur.
 Ultimately, however, Wald was more engaged in her work with Henry Street than in any relationship.
 In regard to Wald's relationships, author Clare Coss writes that Wald "remained in the end forever elusive.
 She preferred personal independence, which allowed her to move quickly, travel freely and act boldly."
-Wald's personal life and focus on independence was clear in her devotion to the Settlement and improving public health.
+Wald's personal life and focus on independence were evident in her devotion to the Settlement and improving public health.

 Later life

 She died of a cerebral hemorrhage on September 1, 1940.
 A rabbi conducted a memorial service at Henry Street's Neighborhood Playhouse.
 A private service was also held at Wald's home.
-A few months later at Carnegie Hall, over 2,000 people gathered at a tribute to Wald that included messages delivered by the president, governor and mayor.
+A few months later, at Carnegie Hall, over 2,000 people gathered at a tribute to Wald that included messages delivered by the president, governor, and mayor.
 She was interred at Mount Hope Cemetery in Rochester.